 Directive 14 Sign Off of Final Inspection

 At the completion of the work, the project architect will come to the property to inspect the work.
 If there are any discrepancies between the approved plans and the work, the project cannot be signed off.
-Either the work will have to be modified, or the architect will have to file a Post Approval Amendment.
-In order to submit the sign-off, the architect files a Technical Report 1 (TR1) to the DOB.
+Either the work must be modified, or the architect will have to file a Post Approval Amendment.
+The architect files a Technical Report 1 (TR1) to the DOB to submit the sign-off.
 This form has a list of special inspections and progress inspections.
-The Dir 14 Final Inspection is a Progress Inspection and does not require any special license besides an Architecture or Engineering license.
+One must be a Registered Architect or Professional Engineer to signoff Directive 14.

 Just because nobody from the DOB is doing the final inspection does not mean you can do whatever you want.
 All work must comply with the Building Code and all applicable laws.
-The work must match the approved plans or an amendment to the plans must be filed.
+The work must match the approved plans, or an amendment must be filed.

 Directive 14 (Dir 14)

-As an architect, I study Building Codes and protocols closely, but these are complicated and quite involved.
-In this article we reviewed some of the basic concepts with regards to Directive 14 final inspections.
-This post does not assume to cover every possible issue or condition, but provide a general overview of the topic.
+Building Codes and protocols are complicated and quite involved.
+In this article, we reviewed some of the basic concepts regarding Directive 14 final inspections.
+This post does not assume to cover every possible issue or condition but provides a general overview of the topic.

 Thank you for reading our blog post on Directive 14.

 I hope this was helpful.
-Please leave questions and comments below.
-If you would like to speak with an architect you can contact us directly.
+If you would like to speak with an architect about a specific project you are planning, you can contact us at Fontan Architecture directly.